 You’d think it’d be as simple as entering a spa, but the truth is there’s a definite etiquette that begins from the moment you enter the Korean sauna facility.
 Don’t worry – I’ll break this down for you step by step, so you don’t have to endure the same confusion and awkwardness I did.

-After paying the admission fee, you’ll receive a numbered key / wristband, 2 small towels and a jjimjilbang outfit that’s comprised of shorts and a loose-fitting t-shirt.
+After paying the admission fee, you’ll receive a numbered key / wristband, 2 small towels and a jjimjilbang outfit (usually a loose, matching t-shirt and shorts set).
+Most jjimjilbang these days also give you an electronic wristband key.
+This wristband matches your clothes locker, and acts as a digital wallet to buy snacks or services inside, so you don’t have to carry a credit card or cash around inside the Korean sauna.
 Take all of these items into the locker room with you.

 I usually bring a large towel from home with me to the jjimjilbang (being Canadian, those small towels don’t do it for me haha), as well as my own toiletries and skin products, but you don’t really have to.